What Is Post Nasal Drip?

-- Post nasal drip caused by viral infections, such as the cold or flu, could linger for weeks or longer, depending on the treatment and the body’s immune response.
+Post nasal drip that is caused by viral infections, such as the cold or flu, could last for weeks or longer, depending on the type of treatment and a person’s immune response.
 Whereas, post nasal drip caused by seasonal allergies may cause symptoms to flare up suddenly and disappear after just a short time.

 In many cases, the duration, severity, and/or frequency of post nasal drip can be lessened and controlled through one/or a combination of natural, over-the-counter, and prescription remedies.
 Consult a physician for more information and options related to the underlying causes and treatments for specific cases of post nasal drip.